top of page

 The Many Faces of Resistance

-One of the distortions in how we talk about resistance, especially in moments of escalation, is the assumption that it must begin with pure and altruistic intentions.
-That resistance only counts if it arrives righteous, confrontational, and unwavering from the outset.
+One of the distortions in how we talk about resistance, especially now, when the pressure to perform opposition loudly and continuously is intense, is the assumption that it must begin with pure and altruistic intentions.
+That it only counts if it arrives righteous, confrontational, and unwavering from the outset.
+That anyone who ever benefited from a system, complied with it, or moved through it without open defiance has forfeited their claim to the word.

-Oskar Schindler is a useful example precisely because he does not align with modern expectations of what the resistance should look like.
+Oskar Schindler is a useful example precisely because he does not align with modern expectations of what a resister should look like, and that discomfort is the point.

 Schindler did not begin as a moral dissenter.
 He joined the Nazi Party for access and opportunity.
 He exploited Jewish vulnerability because it was profitable.
 His factory relied on forced labor.
 His early actions were driven by self-interest, not principle.
 There is no honest telling of his story that avoids this.
-It's ugly.
+It is ugly, and it is also the foundation on which his ability to eventually resist rests.

 Resistance as an Ecosystem

-For most of history, the hearth was a responsibility as much as a place of comfort.
+For most of history, the hearth was not a symbol.
+It was a responsibility.

 Fire does not survive on courage alone.
-It survives on discernment, timing, and care.
+It survives on discernment, timing, and the willingness to tend it in whatever form the conditions allow.

 Sources and further reading